 06 of 10

-Sometimes called the Lenten Rose because of its early bloom time, the hellebore was recognized as the perennial plant of the year by the Perennial Plant Association in 2005.
+Sometimes called the Lenten Rose because of its early bloom time, the hellebore was recognized as the perennial plant of the year by the Perennial Plant Association.
 This perennial is valued for its shade tolerance and hardiness, surviving zone 3 winters if grown in a sheltered area.
 In addition to mint green flowers, your plants may display white or purple flowers, and cross-pollination often leads to unexpected flower colors.

 07 of 10